LockBlock-dev/honeygain-earnings-watcher/README.md

     authTokens: ["AUTH TOKEN 1", "AUTH TOKEN 2"], //see https://github.com/LockBlock-dev/honeygain.js/blob/master/Authorization.md

-    modes: ["total"], //you can put one mode or all of them
+    modes: ["total", "payout"], //you can put one mode or all of them

     delay: 40, //delay before updating earnings
 };